coderefinery/git-intro/guide.md

 that is different from students.
 Move `.gitconfig` and `.bashrc` out of the way before you start so that your environment is identical to what students have.

+## Sections to skip when teaching live

+The discussion Git vs. Subversion and Git vs. Mercurial in the Motivation section is useful to have in the written material but should be skipped during the lesson unless there are questions.

+Typically only very few learners have background in Subversion or Mercurial and the risk is to "waste" 10 minutes on a discussion that nobody can relate to and benefit from.